lgreski/datasciencectacontent/markdown/rprog-breakingDownMakeVector.md

     setmean <- function(mean) m <<- mean

-Since we need to access `m` after `setmean()` completes, and is defined within the parent environment, the code uses the `<<-` form of the assignment operator to assign the input argument to the value of `m` in the parent environment.
+Since `m` is defined in the parent environment and we need to access it after `setmean()` completes, the code uses the `<<-` form of the assignment operator to assign the input argument to the value of `m` in the parent environment.

 Finally, `makeVector()` defines the getter for the mean `m`.
 Just like the getter for `x`, R takes advantage of lexical scoping to find the correct symbol `m` to retrieve its value.